Shopify

 Line item properties apply to individual products and are added using the properties parameter.

-Estimated Ship Date
+Estimated Ship Date Range

 - Date formats accepted: any ISO 8601 date string (preferred), or common date strings like